Bifurcation of homogenization and nonhomogenization of the curvature G-equation with shear flows: Introduction

 \subsection{Organization of the paper}

 The paper is organized as follows.
 In Section \ref{sec:2}, we give the proof of Theorem \ref{theo:main1}.
-In Section \ref{sec:3}, we consider both the non-cutoff and cutoff equations and compare the corresponding effective burning velocities.
+The proofs in Section \ref{sec:2} rely on results from Section \ref{sec:3}, where we consider both the non-cutoff and cutoff equations and compare the corresponding effective burning velocities.
 In the Appendix, for the reader's convenience, we present a proof of the homogenization of the curvature G-equation with shear flows under the assumption that \eqref{long-time-limit} holds for all $P\in \Rset^{n+1}$ (equivalently, all approximate cell problems have solutions) via standard methods.